freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Ambition and downfall
 A character's extreme ambition or pride eventually leads to their failure or tragedy.
 E.g., “Breaking Bad”.
 Walter White’s pride and ambition leading to tragic consequences.
 ###### Morality and ethics
 A character struggles with decisions about right and wrong, good and evil.
+E.g., “The Road”.
+A father and son try to maintain a moral compass in a post-apocalyptic world where ethics are almost irrelevant for survival.
 ###### Isolation and alienation
 A character feels separate from others, struggling with loneliness or being misunderstood.
 E.g., “Taxi Driver”.
 Travis Bickle’s alienation spiraling into psychological turmoil.